 Annual Lecture

-Professor Singer’s Lecture will address the need for further progress in ethics and law regarding animals, and the prospects of achieving it.
+Singer’s lecture addressed the need for further progress in ethics and law regarding animals, and the prospects of achieving it.
+A recording of the lecture is available for free on Youtube.

 Often described as the world’s most influential philosopher, Professor Singer became well-known internationally after the publication of his ground-breaking book Animal Liberation in 1975, which has been described as one of the most important books of the last 100 years.
 In 2023, he published the fully rewritten and updated Animal Liberation Now.